datstartup/ubuntuopenbox/_posts/2022-12-08-info-to-build-pc.md

 The ram frequency your PC can run is dependent on the mainboard and the memory controller of the CPU (both motherboard and CPU are important!).
 The role of the mainboard in this case is for voltage supply and frequency support; the CPU memory controller is for controlling the ram at that frequency.
 So, if you want to run your ram above 3200mhz, choose your Mainboard, and CPU carefully (beside choosing a good ram).

 XMP is an extreme profile for ram overclocked and the ram might run on 1.35 V as opposed to 1.2 V (normal ddr 4 voltage).

+**2 rams is easier to XMP than 4 rams** because it puts less pressure on the memory controller on the CPU.

 For example, Intel recommends Alder Lake with 3200 mhz ram and this is easy by just turning on XMP in bios.
 However, if you want to run the ram above that speed, it is totally fine but you need to overclock it on your own.